September 12, 2013 by Terumi

 “10 years??!!!
 Shame on you!”
 My sweet grandma slaps me in the arm and pulls me in for a big hug.
 It’s a good thing that grandmas are forgiving.
 (At least mine is anyways.)

 I’m so glad I finally made the journey.
-My grandma’s cabin is in Point Roberts and it’s such a special place-you even
+My grandma’s cabin is in an area of Washington called Point Roberts near a beautiful beach and it’s such a special place-you even

 have to get to cross the border two times when you come from Seattle because it’s separated by a little piece of Canada so in my one day visit, I crossed 4 borders!
 I love that it has a beautiful beach and the water always feels a little warmer here than anywhere in the northwest.
 I was really lucky the day I brought the boys: My Auntie B and Uncle S and my parents came too so we had a really sweet family gathering.